 One beneficial thing about a detox center is that you are able to get medical supervision as you go through the detox process.
 If you attempt to go through withdrawal symptoms by yourself, you may end up relapsing.
 The withdrawal symptoms can be dangerous depending on the substance you are stopping.
 Having medical supervision is important.

 While detox is essential, it does nothing to address the mental, emotional, spiritual and psychological aspects of substance use disorder, which is even more important.
-It is much better to visit a treatment center like The Recovery Village where detox is available, but treatment programs are also available and will be started right after detox.

 Recovery Meetings Near You in Coeur d’Alene

 It’s wonderful if you can get through a treatment program, but it’s important that you also attend regular meetings with the recovery group of your choice.
 There are many meetings in Coeur d’Alene.

 Alcoholics Anonymous (AA) MeetingsAlcoholics Anonymous – founded in 1935 – has been helping people all over the globe for over 8 decades.
 The group consists of men and women who meet regularly to share their stories, experiences, thoughts and emotions with one another about alcoholism and their experience with it.
 In the 12 steps, they are encouraged to turn their lives over to a higher power and make amends for previous mistakes, among other things.
 Here are three Coeur d’Alene meetings.

 - Good Morning A.A.
 Group Where: Alano Fellowship Hall 425 E. Borah Ave.
 Coeur d’Alene, ID 83814

 - Fort Sherman Chapel Group Where: Fort Sherman Chapel North Idaho College Campus 332 Hubbard St. Coeur d’Alene, ID 83814